krisleech/axe/README.md

 * `topic` is the Kafka topic
 * `handler` an object which responds to `#call(message)`.
 * `parser` is an object which responds to `#call(message)`, it will parse the message before passing it to the handler.
+Included handlers are `JSON`, `Avro` and `Default`.
+The default parser just returns the payload unchanged.
 * `delay` the number of seconds to pause between batches of messages
 * `retries` the number of time the handler will be retried when an error occurs.